 Now, the question is, what should you include in an employee handbook so employees are fully aware of everything they need to know?

-Although all the companies have different criteria when it comes to creating an employee handbook, there are several general aspects that every handbook –no matter the industry– should include:
+Although all the companies have different criteria when it comes to creating an employee handbook, there are several general aspects that every great HR manager should have in their handbook –no matter the industry– should include:

 - Employee benefits

 These four points can be expanded to many other specific policies, but it is essential that these points are crystal clear to employees.